darthkali/patenpflanze/Node_Arduino_UNO_Dragino.md.md

 If you get an error because the LMIC Lib was not found, then you need to install the [IBM LMIC Faramwork](https://www.arduino.cc/reference/en/libraries/ibm-lmic-framework/)
+If you get an error because the Ticvker Lib was not found, then you need to install the [Ticker Library](https://github.com/sstaub/Ticker)

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNDc2MTM0OTc0LC0xNTQ2MjI3OTkwLDIzNT
 U2ODcxMywtMzUwMjA0MzhdfQ==